Formerly known as the Community Health Equity Catalyst Strategy (CHECS)

-Through CHECS the Ascension St. John Foundation and other partners seek to improve health and well-being in the City of Tulsa, OK.
-CHECS funding is intended to add to our community's ability to make an impact on health outcomes.
+The Ascension St. John Foundation and other partners seek to improve health and well-being in the City of Tulsa, OK.
+Health Equity Initiative funding is intended to add to our community's ability to make an impact on health outcomes.

 Our Values